Chemistry: Biochemistry

 What Will You Learn?

-As a major in Biochemistry, you will take courses in chemistry and biology to gain the foundation necessary for employment in biochemistry, pharmaceutical, and medical fields.
+As a Chemistry major with a concentration in Biochemistry, you will take courses in chemistry and biology to gain the foundation necessary for employment in biochemistry, pharmaceutical, and medical fields.
 Your coursework will include:

 Careers In Biochemistry